All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What's the difference between compounded and commercial peptides?

 Compounded peptides are custom-prepared by specialized pharmacies and often offer better pricing and dosing flexibility.
 Commercial peptides undergo more standardized manufacturing but may be more expensive.
 Both can be high-quality when sourced from reputable providers.
-Quality testing and purity verification are essential regardless of source.
+Quality testing and purity verification are important regardless of source.

 Do longevity peptides have any drug interactions?

 Longevity peptides generally have minimal drug interactions due to their natural occurrence in the body.
-However, NAD+ may enhance the effects of certain medications metabolized through similar pathways.
+But NAD+ may enhance the effects of certain medications metabolized through similar pathways.
 MOTS-c could potentially interact with diabetes medications due to glucose-lowering effects.
 Always consult with your healthcare provider about potential interactions with existing medications.

 How do I choose between injection and oral forms of NAD+?